Teachings of the Seven Grandfathers: Teachings

-The Teachings in a Contemporary Society
+The teachings in a contemporary society

 The Seven Grandfather teachings have been around for centuries, passed on from elders through storytelling.
 These teachings have helped shape the way of life for Anishinaabe people for years and continue to do so.
 The stories can be adapted to fit specific community values.
 The teachings have been incorporated by organizations, schools, different programs, artists, individualists, and tribes.

 In contemporary society, these teachings have been used as a way to heal from and prevent both domestic and sexual violence.
-When taught in relation to these topics, humility teachings one to find balance, bravery allows individuals to continue living their lives in the face of their fears, honesty teaches people to be honest and to accept oneself, wisdom allows one to know and respect their boundaries, truth asks that one be true to themselves, respect ensures one not be hurtful to themselves or others, and finally love teaches to know and love thyself.
+When taught in relation to these topics, humility teaches one to find balance, bravery allows individuals to continue living their lives in the face of their fears, honesty teaches people to be honest and to accept oneself, wisdom allows one to know and respect their boundaries, truth asks that one be true to themselves, respect ensures one not be hurtful to themselves or others, and finally love teaches to know and love thyself.